LoGaming/Dropsuit-Command-Gmod/README.md

 (Please bear in mind that I am bad at gmod development and a lot of this is done using bad, unoptimised practises.
 But it does work.)

-This is the code that adds the /dropsuit command to the addon https://gmodstore.com/market/view/armor-suits-now-with-saving-options
+This is the custom code that adds the /dropsuit command to this gmodstore addon addon https://gmodstore.com/market/view/armor-suits-now-with-saving-options

 Installation: